ryanheise/audio_service/README.md

 }
 ```

-See the full example for how to handle queues/playlists, seeking, headset button clicks and media artwork.
+See the full example for how to handle queues/playlists, headset button clicks and media artwork.

 Note that your UI and background task run in separate isolates and do not share memory.
 The only way they communicate is via message passing.
 Your Flutter UI will only use the `AudioService` API to communicate with the background task, while your background task will only use the `AudioServiceBackground` API to interact with the UI and other clients.